MJoseph1234/arcana/arcana/docs/Arcana.md

-pyenv set local python to at least 3.11 python -m venv .env source .env/bin/activate pip install (whereever your arcana is)
+pyenv set local python to at least 3.11 python -m venv .env source .env/bin/activate pip install (where ever your arcana is)